aristosv/webserver/README.md

 ```
 ---
 ## Update
-To update your system and all the containers you can run the following command
+Run the following command to update your system and all the containers.
 ```bash
 bash <(wget --no-check-certificate -qO- https://raw.githubusercontent.com/aristosv/webserver/main/11_install_update)
 ```